black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 In the body of the if statement, use the alert() method to display the text "Please provide a decimal number greater than or equal to 0".

 Note that alert() is a method on the window object in the browser, so you can use either window.alert() or alert().

+# Step 14
+After alerting the user if the number input is empty or the value is not a number, you can use the return keyword to break out of this function early.
+This will prevent future code in this function from running.

+Add the return keyword after alert().